-The following are the reading/writing/spelling characteristics of dyslexia:
+The following are the primary reading/writing/spelling characteristics of dyslexia:

-- difficulty with the development of phonological awareness, including segmenting, blending, and manipulating sounds in words;
+- segmenting, blending, and manipulating sounds in words (phonemic awareness)

-- difficulty learning the names of letters and their associated sounds;
+- learning the names of letters and their associated sounds

-- difficulty with rapid naming of familiar objects, colors, or letters of the alphabet.
+- rapidly recalling the names of familiar objects, colors, or letters of the alphabet (rapid naming)

 What do I do if I think my child may have dyslexia?

 You should meet with your child's teacher to discuss his/her reading progress and any questions or concerns you have regarding their reading.

 What criteria is the dyslexia program required to meet?

 The state requires that each campus have a program for students identified with characteristics of dyslexia and/or related disorders.
 That program must be:

 - multisensory, using visual, auditory, tactile, and kinesthetic methodologies;